mysteryx93/HanumanInstitute.MvvmDialogs/README.md

 [Sample here](samples/Wpf/Demo.CustomMessageBox/)

+You could create a class library providing a new set of `IDialogService` methods.

 ## Unit Testing

-To unit-test your project, mock IDialogManager ([defined here](src/MvvmDialogs/DialogTypeLocators/IDialogManager.cs)).
-All UI interactions pass through DialogManager.
+To unit-test your project, mock [IDialogManager](src/MvvmDialogs/DialogTypeLocators/IDialogManager.cs).
+All UI interactions pass through `DialogManager`.

-Pass your mock when creating your DialogService.
+Pass your mock when creating your `DialogService`.

 ```c#
 // Using Moq